 Marnie has served in a variety of volunteer and leadership roles including Youth Representative for the United Nations.
-Marnie has received recognition for some of her local leadership focusing on Edmonton’s homeless population as well as attention to international aid working with widows and children in Uganda, including receiving the 2018 College and Association of Registered Nurses in Alberta Rising Star Award, and the 2019 University of Alberta Alumni Horizon Award.
+Marnie has received recognition for her attention to international aid working with widows and children in Uganda, including receiving the 2018 College and Association of Registered Nurses in Alberta Rising Star Award, and the 2019 University of Alberta Alumni Horizon Award.

 Marnie's passion lies in helping those through individual and community capacity building through health/ wellness education, functional skills training such as in financial literacy, reading, writing and creative means such as art.

 "Those who have a 'why' to live, can bear with almost any how" - Viktor E. Frankl

 Christopher Moreau, Communications Director, began working with Youthnited Nations out of post-secondary from MacEwan University.
 Employed within the office of Alberta Justice & Solicitor General, Christopher holds a deep passion for law and institutions within nations.
 With a passion for community engagement and social change, Christopher continues to work with Youthnited Nations in pursuit of global change.